King George Secondary School: Special programs

 King George was an IB MYP approved school, offering the program to students in grade 8, 9, and 10.

-King George also hosted City School, a program for grades 10, 11 and 12 that involves students leaving the traditional secondary school setting to work in a more challenging, independent setting, with a different schedule, smaller groups of people, and only a few different teachers.
-This program is described as a "school within a school".
-City School, established in 1971, is Vancouver's oldest alternative program.
+King George also hosted City School, a program for grades 10, 11 and 12 that involved students leaving the traditional secondary school setting to work in a more challenging, independent setting, with a different schedule, smaller groups of people, and only a few different teachers.
+This program was described as a "school within a school".
+City School, established in 1971, was Vancouver's first public alternative program.

 Formerly, a third program called Gateway was offered by the school.
 Unlike Tech Immersion or City School, this program was provided off school ground and maintained limited ties to the school.
 Gateway Alternate Education Program was aimed at at-risk youth who had been absent from schools for some time, as well as to those who were homeless.
 Only those who were referred by the Ministry of Children and Family Development or VSB could register and attend this program.